isuru-crest/CREST-Website/README.md

 ```

 ### Install the dependencis by yarn
-Please use yarn install of npm.
+Please use yarn instead of npm.

 Cd into the folder and run: